chunweiliu/leetcode/notes/README.md

 # How to do Leetcode

+## Play
+* Solve for unsolved problem in the Easy category
+* Be familiar with the syntax of the language

 ## Practice (repeat this for 3 months)
 * Time 30 minutes up for a new problem.
 * Write code and make it work.